wenright/Chromatic/README.md

-# Chromatic 2
+# Chromatic 2 (aka Huue)

-This branch is for the development of Chromatic 2, a complete rewrite of the original Chromatic.
-* ~~Milestone 1 - Core gameplay~~
-* Milestone 2 - Polish
-* Milestone 3 - UI/Menus
+Huue is a rewrite of the orignial game (Chromatic https://github.com/wenright/Chromatic/tree/OldGame) that improves greatly on the old version and adds lots of new features.

+Improvements include:
+-Improved user experience with the menu system.
+-Wave based spawning using different and increasingly challenging patterns.
+-Better color changing mechanics and more visually appealing colors.
+-A global leaderboard and achievements using Google Play Services